brianinnes/homeLab/docs/okd_install.md

 !!!Warning
     It is important that you keep the install directory after the installation has finished, as if you ever shut your cluster down for a length of time, then the certificates used within the system may expire whilst the system is down.
 The only way to access the cluster to renew the certificates is with the auth credentials contained within the install directory.
 You also need the install directory if you want to uninstall the cluster.

+!!!Info
+    If you have a slower network connection it is possible that the install will timeout.
+You can continue the install process if the install times out.
+Depending on the place where it timeouts you can continue:

+    - Timeout during bootstrap : `./openshift-install wait-for bootstrap-complete`
+        - once bootstrap completes run command : `./openshift-install destroy bootstrap` to clean up the bootstrap vm
+        - the run the command to wait for the remaining install `./openshift-install wait-for install-complete`
+    - Timeout after bootstrap completes, waiting for cluster to initialize run command : `./openshift-install wait-for install-complete`

 ## Connecting to the cluster